Getting an Interview

-I applied through other source and the process took 2 months – interviewed at Clark Construction Group in January 2014.
+I applied through other source.
+The process took 2+ months – interviewed at Clark Construction Group (Bethesda, MD) in January 2014.

 I would say their hiring process is unprofessional.
 I received and offer below the industry average and asked if the starting salary could be increased.
 I was told they would discuss and get back to me in a few days.
 Instead they cut off all further communication by not returning my follow up phone calls and emails.
 I was also never reimbursed for my out of state travel expense for the interview.